Food and Beverages

 There is also the sweet chewer the ‘bolus’.
 Soft white twisted dough, wrapped in a crispy, brown burnt caramel.
 Definitely not complete without a thick layer of unsalted butter.
 Every baker bakes them, like those delicious butter candy anyway.

 For many people it is one of the greatest luxuries: not having to cook.
-With the holiday feeling fit it also nice to sit down in a pancake house, a restaurant or a cafe. in Dishoek will be no problem to the eating place of your choice to find, because we are rich with restaurants for every budget and every kind.
+With the holiday feeling fit it also nice to sit down in a pancake house, a restaurant or a cafe. will be no problem to the eating place of your choice to find, because we are rich with restaurants for every budget and every kind.

 Most restaurants are open in the morning and breakfast is served in many hotels and other food outlets until 10:00.
 The Dutch usually eat lunch between 12:00 and 14:00 and dinner around 17:00 to 20:00.
 Although many restaurants close at 22:00, there is a wide variety of restaurants, cafés and bars that continue to serve selected hot and cold dishes and snacks.

-The beach of Dishoek summer and winter is an experience.
-On the sandy beach of Dishoek There are several pavilions.
+The beach of Dishoek is summer and winter an experience.
+On the sandy beach of There are several pavilions.
 You can go here for a little something to eat, drink.
 Whether you are awarded your day at the beach with a meal while the sun's last light on the now deserted beach shine.